XCOM: Enemy Unknown: Critical reception

-According to review aggregator Metacritic, XCOM: Enemy Unknown received "generally favourable reviews" from critics.
+According to review aggregator website Metacritic, XCOM: Enemy Unknown received "generally favourable reviews" from critics.
 Franchise creator Julian Gollop also praised the game, describing it as an "addictive and absorbing" experience; he liked the new alien design and enjoyed the challenging gameplay.

 Evan Lahti from PC Gamer praised Firaxis for understanding the core gameplay pillars of the franchise and modernizing them for a new audience, resulting in a combat system that was "more coherent and elegant" than similar games in the same genre.
 He also liked the way the combat captured the "childlike joy" of moving a squad of action figures.
 Dan Stapleton from GameSpy described the game as "an amazingly addictive, challenging, and rewarding experience", praised its improvements over the gameplay of UFO: Enemy Unknown, and said its difficulty and randomness made it highly replayable.
 Kevin VanOrd from GameSpot wrote that the randomness of combat heightened the tension and anxiety, and the cinematic camera "[dramatized] the successes and failures".
 Steve Butts from IGN praised the environmental destructibility, which highlighted the "intensity of the battle" while providing new opportunities for players to plan their attacks.
 The lack of procedurally generated maps was criticized.
 Ryan Davis from Giant Bomb said the game was challenging but fair, and praised Firaxis for presenting the game's intricate mechanics in a way that was "digestible" for newcomers.
 Writing for Destructoid, Allistair Pinsof also praised the game's more-approachable nature.
 Multiplayer mode, however, was criticized for being too light on content.